sank29/sank29/README.md

 <h3 align="center"> What you do today define your tomorrow </h3>
 <h5 align="center">Aspiring Java Backend Developer.
-An individual who can write clean and optimize code.
+An individual who can write clean
+and optimize code.
 Like to solve Data Structure and Algorithms problems.
+I have made some solo and collaborative projects and continue to have some experience as well as acquiring more knowledge.
 Looking for enhancing my skills as a Backend Developer.</h5>